Healthy Homes Assessment Meeanee

 Draught Stopping Meeanee

-If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap, then it’s likely a crack or hole which needs sealing in the way you can.
-Large cracks and gaps should be permanently stopped.
-Any gaps greater than 3mm that allow air in or out within your house require seals.
-For example, if the open fireplace isn’t in use it could cause draughts, and should be blocked off.
+If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it’s likely a crack or hole which needs sealing in some way.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out from the house need seals.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and should be blocked from.
 Landlords and property managers are responsible for making sure such draughts are eliminated as much as imaginable.

-You don’t require to block off gaps or holes in the building.
-For instance, small gaps around windows and doors could be required to allow movement of the building when the house warms and cools so that they can still be opened and closed rather than securing.
-We will examine all windows and doors during an Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the building as the household heats and cools, in order to let them be shut and opened, rather than being stuck.
+We will test the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections